tungs/breathe/README.md

 # breathe.js
-Using breathe.js, you can easily write nonblocking JavaScript running in the main thread of a web page.
+Using breathe.js, you can easily write nonblocking JavaScript that runs in the main thread of a web page.

 ## How does it work? ##
 With **breathe.js**, you divide large, processor-intensive functions into smaller tasks that don't run all at once.
 The library offers a replacement to loops, function calls, and code blocks, automatically exiting a function after a certain amount of time and allowing the webpage to respond, before returning to the function.